 Systemic Injustice

+Taking the course will force Canadians to look at their collective actions towards Indigenous.
 It is not that most Canadians are unwilling to learn the truth about Canada’s genocidal treatment of Indigenous people.
 It is not that they can not handle the truth.
 Canadians are just not told.
-So Canadians attempt to reconcile without every considering the sins of their past.
+So Canadians attempt to reconcile without ever considering the sins of their past.

 We must begin teaching Canadians about the criminal aspects of Canada’s past.
 What Canada has done to Indigenous people is significantly worse than Canadians acknowledge.
 Systemic Injustice is a pattern of events and cultural beliefs that has ingrained a cultural insensitivity to the plight of Indigenous people in Canada.